 First off, there’s a reason removing shellac nails is usually done at the salon.
 Improper removal of your shellac manicure can damage your nails long-term, so make sure you’re extra vigilant and don’t skip any steps.

-Oh, and one more thing: if you’re also panicking about not being able to exercise, I have you covered.
+Oh, and one more thing: if you’re panicking about not being able to exercise, I have you covered.
 Here’s a list of six awesome streaming workout classes that I’ve been doing at home.

 How to Remove Gel Shellac Nails at Home

 The good news is that you most likely will have everything you need at home already.

 You’ll need five cotton pads (split them in half), 10 large aluminum foil squares, acetone polish remover (non-acetone nail polish remover does not take off shellac nails well), a nail file, and a manicure stick.

 If you don’t have the necessary tools at your fingertips (so to speak), I’d recommend this kit.
 As of now, it appears to ship within a few days.
 It also comes in a great travel-friendly case—perfect for when we can start planning trips again.

 2. File your nails.